mimhelix/mimhelix/LA.md

 Gross world product is a rough measure of the total price and in turn the total value of commodities produced in the world economy.
 To be more precise, it is a dollar figure that, in Marxist terms, roughly represents the amount of money that circulated all of the world's value in the year.
 If we divide this figure by the total amount of labor-time performed in the world, we get a measure of the amount of money that circulates a set amount of value, measured in labor-time.
 This is also an expression of the value of money, as it gives us an estimate of the amount of value money is able to circulate on average over the course of a year.

-In 2015, gross world product was about $78 trillion.
-There were about 3.5 billion workers in the world who collectively performed 3.5 billion labor-years of work (1 labor-year per worker in the aggregate) to produce that value.
+In 2015, gross world product was about $78 trillion for the year.
+There were about 3.5 billion workers in the world who collectively performed 3.5 billion labor-years of work to produce that value.
 This means that, on average, over the course of the year, it took about $22,000 to circulate 1 labor-year of value ($78 trillion / 3.5 billion).
 Therefore, as ballpark estimate, anyone who makes more than about $22,000 a year is able to command more labor than they themselves expend.
-With a year's worth of wages or salaries, these workers are able to purchase commodities that in total took more than a year to produce.
+With a year's worth of wages or salaries, these workers are able to purchase commodities that in total took *more than a year to produce*.
 These workers do not produce surplus value and are actually on the whole *recipients* of surplus value.

 Since the majority of people in imperialist countries make more than $22,000 a year, we feel pretty confident in saying that the majority of the population in imperialist countries does not produce surplus value.
 Notably, this includes many people in internal semi-colonies and national minorities within the First World.
 We of course recognize that oppressed nation people within the First World are more brutally oppressed than white workers, and they may even be producing surplus value in some pockets (especially undocumented workers).
 However, we do think it is important to acknowledge how even oppressed nation people in the First World can benefit to a degree from imperialism, e.g. through receiving wages that are partially paid for out of value produced by Third World workers.
 Even among oppressed nation people in the First World, their proximity to imperialism and the degree to which they benefit from imperialism can and does structure the struggles that emerge among these populations, which is an important strategic consideration.